DeepRank/deeprank2/README.md

 DeepRank2 is an open-source deep learning (DL) framework for data mining of protein-protein interfaces (PPIs) or single-residue variants (SRVs).
 This package is an improved and unified version of three previously developed packages: [DeepRank](https://github.com/DeepRank/deeprank), [DeepRank-GNN](https://github.com/DeepRank/Deeprank-GNN), and [DeepRank-Mut](https://github.com/DeepRank/DeepRank-Mut).

 As input, DeepRank2 takes [PDB-formatted](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html) atomic structures, and map them to graphs, where nodes can represent either residues or atoms, as chosen by the user, and edges represent the interactions between them.
-The user can configure two types of 3D structures as input for the featurization phase:
+DeepRank2 has the option to choose between two types of queries as input for the featurization phase:

 - PPIs, for mining interaction patterns within protein-protein complexes, implemented by the `ProteinProteinInterfaceQuery` class;
 - SRVs, for mining mutation phenotypes within protein structures, implemented by the `SingleResidueVariantQuery` class.